- Overview

 --platform linux/arm64="/some/directory" \

-See the dpm artifacts publish component --help command for more available options.
+See the dpm publish component --help command for more available options.

-For information on how to use this in your project, see the section on using components
+For information on how to use the published component in your project, see the section on using components